kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 This draft (moq-transfork-00) is based on moq-transport-03.
 The concepts, motivations, and terminology are very similar on purpose.

-As one of the authors of the MoqTransport, it pains me to fork the draft.
-I've spent hundreds of hours of my personal time on this project and I'm convinced that it's going to be successful.
-However, the way that MoqTransport utilizes QUIC (via the object model) is so flawed that I can't continue recommending the draft in good faith.
+I absolutely believe in the motivation and potential of Media over QUIC.
+The layering is phenomenal and addresses many of the problems with current live media protocols.
+I fully support the goals of the working group and the IETF process.

+However, there are fundamental flaws with how MoqTransport utilizes QUIC.
+It's been years and we're still unable to align on the most critical properties of the transport, opting instead to carve out divergent modes.
+Media over QUIC is still very experimental, and yet we're attempting to find middle ground with nothing concrete on either side.
+In our RUSH to standardize a protocol, the QUICR solutions have led to WARP in ideals.

 This fork is meant to be constructive.
 An alternative vision, where we embrace the properties of QUIC instead of shunning them.
-My hope is that some of the ideas make it upstream.
+My hope is that some of the ideas make it upstream but I'm also fine maintaining a fork.

 Here's a list of differences ordered from most important to least: